abhishekiit2014032/tree_project/README.md

 # Tree Analysis Project

-A Python-based application that analyzes tree images to extract information about tree types, dimensions, and locations.
-The project uses computer vision techniques and machine learning to identify trees and calculate their dimensions, with a modern web interface for viewing and managing the analysis results.
+This project analyzes tree images to identify tree species, calculate dimensions, and extract GPS coordinates.
+It provides both a command-line interface and a web-based dashboard for viewing and managing the analysis results.

 ## Features

-- **Tree Type Identification**
-  - Uses Plant.id API for accurate tree species identification
+- Tree species identification using DenseNet model
-  - Provides confidence scores for identifications
+- Tree dimension calculation using reference-based method
+- GPS coordinate extraction from images
+- Web-based dashboard with:
+  - Table view of all analyzed trees
+  - Interactive map view showing tree locations
+  - Tree clustering for better visualization of multiple trees
-  - Supports multiple tree species
+  - Detailed tree information including:

-- **Dimension Analysis**
+    - Tree type
-  - Calculates tree height and width using computer vision
+    - Height and width
-  - Uses reference object for accurate scaling
-  - Supports measurements in meters

-- **Location Tracking**
-  - Extracts GPS coordinates from image EXIF metadata
+    - GPS coordinates
-  - Displays location data in a user-friendly format
-  - Handles cases where GPS data is not available

-- **Modern Web Interface**
-  - Clean, responsive design using Bootstrap
-  - Real-time data updates
+    - Processed date
-  - Image preview functionality
+    - Image reference
-  - Edit capabilities for all tree data
-  - Sortable and filterable results table

-- **Data Management**
-  - SQLite database for persistent storage
-  - Excel export functionality
-  - Automatic image processing
-  - Caching system to avoid reprocessing

 ## Installation